Z3r0ish/createJson/README.md

 1. Place the script in the root folder of all your anime.

+2. Open the script with any text editor and replace TMDB_API_v3_KEY with your API key (PS: make sure the api key is quoted.)

-2. Open a command window at that same directory
+3. Open a command window at that same directory

-3. Type ``python create_json.py`` and hit the [RETURN](https://pc.net/helpcenter/answers/keyboard_return_key#:~:text=The%20Return%20key%20has%20the,paper%20to%20the%20next%20line) key.
+4. Type ``python create_json.py`` and hit the [RETURN](https://pc.net/helpcenter/answers/keyboard_return_key#:~:text=The%20Return%20key%20has%20the,paper%20to%20the%20next%20line) key.

-4. The script will make searches to [AniList](https://anilist.co) and print a pretty table.
+5. The script will make searches to [AniList](https://anilist.co) and print a pretty table.
 The user will be prompted to select a number.

-5. When all the unknown anime are searched and found the script will save a database.json with [this](#JSON-Structure) structure, it will also save another JSON file with all the known anime, so that on the 2nd run and onwards it won't search again for the same anime, only for the unknown ones.
+6. When all the unknown anime are searched and found the script will save a database.json with [this](#JSON-Structure) structure, it will also save another JSON file with all the known anime, so that on the 2nd run and onwards it won't search again for the same anime, only for the unknown ones.